Skip to main content

 Three paths land you on H1:

-• The target's TLS server hello returns http/1.1 in ALPN.
-No h2 advertised, no h3 Alt-Svc.
-You get H1.
+• The target's TLS server hello returns http/1.1 in ALPN, with no h2 advertised and no h3 Alt-Svc.
+The negotiation has nowhere else to go.

 • The auto-negotiation race finds H2 fails with an ALPNMismatchError.
 The lib reuses that same TLS connection and drops to H1 instead of redoing the handshake.

-• You forced it.
-Either WithForceHTTP1() at construction or RefreshWithProtocol("h1") mid-session.
+• You forced it, either with WithForceHTTP1() at construction or RefreshWithProtocol("h1") mid-session.

-Raw TCP, then a uTLS handshake with http/1.1 as the only ALPN entry, then a plain Request-Line + headers + CRLF + body.
+Raw TCP, a uTLS handshake with http/1.1 as the only ALPN entry, then plain text request-line plus headers plus CRLF plus body on the wire.
 No multiplexing, no header compression, no priority frames.
 One request per connection at a time, optionally pipelined with Connection: keep-alive.

 The transport lives in transport/http1_transport.go.
-The interesting part is what gets fingerprinted.
+The interesting part is what gets fingerprinted on top.

 What gets fingerprinted at H1